amanimulira/sql-data-warehouse-project/README.md

 The project is inspired by a hands-on tutorial and is designed to handle data from CSV sources, ensuring data quality, integrity, and usability for business reporting and analytics.

 <img width="891" height="481" alt="Untitled Diagram drawio" src="https://github.com/user-attachments/assets/b2f7cbc5-fc96-4781-b91e-c44afaceff24" />

+## Project Structure

+The repository is organized as follows:

+datasets/: Contains sample CSV files used for data ingestion. documents/: Includes diagrams (e.g., data flow, architecture), data catalogs, and other project documentation. scripts/: SQL scripts for creating schemas, tables, stored procedures, and views. tests/: Scripts for data quality checks and validation.
+README.md: This file, providing project overview and instructions.

+## Technologies Used

+SQL Server: For database management, schemas, tables, stored procedures, and views.
+Git: For version control and collaboration.
+SQL Functions: Including window functions (e.g., ROW_NUMBER, LEAD), string manipulations (e.g., TRIM, SUBSTRING), and case statements for data transformations.

+No additional libraries or tools are required beyond a standard SQL Server installation.